tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 * ∀ for all
 * ∃ there exists
 * ∈ is a member of
+* 𝒫(X) powerset of X (the set of all subsets of X)

 #### 4.3.1 Use of upper and lower case symbols (normative)

-Section 4 follows the notation style used in Appendix A of Veiga (2016), which uses set-theoretic symbols in a way that differs from some common mathematical practice.
+The notation style used in Appendix A of Veiga (2016) uses set-theoretic symbols in a way that differs from some common mathematical practice, and can introduce confusion.
 In particular, uppercase symbols denote domains (sets of instances of a concept), while lowercase symbols may denote either a single instance of that domain or, in some expressions, a subset of instances of that domain.

-In this notation:
+In that notation:
 - `x ∈ X` means that `x` is a single instance (member) of the domain `X`.
 - `x ⊂ X` means that `x` is a subset of instances drawn from the domain `X`.

-Thus, expressions such as `VP(u) = {va | va ⊂ VA ⋀ u ∈ U }` and `VM(va) = {s | s ⊂ S ⋀ va ∈ VA}` should be read as defining sets of subsets or selections of instances from the relevant domain, following the convention of the source formalization, rather than as using `⊂` in the narrower sense of only a proper subset relation between named sets.
+Thus, expressions such as `VP(u) = {va | va ⊂ VA ⋀ u ∈ U }` and `VM(va) = {s | s ⊂ S ⋀ va ∈ VA}` were read in the original as defining sets of subsets or selections of instances from the relevant domain, rather than as using `⊂` in the narrower sense of only a proper subset relation between named sets.

-This notation is retained here in order to preserve consistency with the original mathematical formalization while adapting it to the BDQ framework and ontology.
+This use of `x ⊂ X` can be confusing, so here, we have switched to using the following notation to distinguish between a single instance and a subset of instances:

+- `x ∈ X` means that `x` is a single instance (member) of the domain `X`.
+- `x ∈ 𝒫(X)` means that `x` is a subset of instances drawn from the domain `X`.

+Thus, expressions such as `VP(u) = {va | va ∈ 𝒫(VA) ⋀ u ∈ U }` and `VM(va) = {s | s ∈ 𝒫(S) ⋀ va ∈ VA}` should be read as defining sets of subsets or selections of instances from the relevant domain, following the convention of the source formalization.

+The use of powerset notation makes the distinction between a single instance and a subset explicit in the notation itself: `x ∈ X` denotes an instance in the domain `X`, while `x ∈ 𝒫(X)` denotes a subset of `X`.
+As a result, the convention that uppercase symbols denote domains and lowercase symbols denote instances remains a helpful guide to reading the formalization, but it no longer carries the full burden of distinguishing instances from subsets.

 #### 4.3.2 Explanation of some set theoretic concepts (non-normative)